-In July 2017, the United Kingdom's Financial Conduct Authority, which regulates LIBOR, announced that it would intend to stop compelling banks to submit LIBOR rates after 2021.
-On November 30, 2020, the ICE Benchmark Administration Limited (commonly referred to as "ICE") announced its plan to extend the date that most U.S. LIBOR values would cease being computed from December 31, 2021 to June 30, 2023.
-In April 2018, the Federal Reserve Bank of New York commenced publication of three reference rates based on overnight United States Treasury repurchase agreement transactions, including the Secured Overnight Financing Rate ("SOFR"), which has been recommended as an alternative to United States dollar LIBOR by the Alternative Reference Rates Committee.
-Uncertainty exists as to the transition process and broad acceptance of SOFR as the primary alternative to LIBOR, including what effect it would have on the value of LIBOR-based securities, legacy financial contracts, and variable rate loans.
+In July 2017, the United Kingdom's Financial Conduct Authority, which regulates LIBOR, announced that it would stop compelling banks to submit LIBOR rates after 2021.
+On November 30, 2020, the ICE Benchmark Administration Limited (commonly referred to as "ICE") announced its plan to extend the date that most U.S. LIBOR values would cease being computed and announced from December 31, 2021 to June 30, 2023.
+In April 2018, the Federal Reserve Bank of New York commenced publication of three reference rates based on overnight United States Treasury repurchase agreement transactions, including the Secured Overnight Financing Rate ("SOFR"), which has been recommended as an alternative to United States dollar LIBOR by the Alternative Reference Rates Committee of the Federal Reserve.
+On March 15, 2022, the President signed the Adjustable Interest Rate (LIBOR) Act (the "LIBOR Act") into law, but final Regulations have not yet been issued.
+The LIBOR Act provides a clear and uniform federal solution for transitioning legacy contracts that either lack or contain insufficient contractual provisions addressing the permanent cessation of LIBOR by providing for the transition from LIBOR to a replacement rate and avoiding related litigation.
+Uncertainty exists on the issuance of the final Regulations and transition process associated with the Company's student loan assets and outstanding debt which use LIBOR as interest rate indexes.